Louis122333/Louis122333.github.io/README.md

   * Can search for images using text search
   * Display the search result in a nice way in gallery form
   * Present clicked image in larger size (eg lightbox effect)
+  * Functionality based on the method's arguments, ex. license type, number of images you get back, tags etc.
+  * Pagination functionality where you can browse between different pages of search results
+  * Error handling where the error code is communicated to the user